mfat/PSCalc/README.md

 It has both CLI and GUI versions.
 It's cross-platform and should run on Linux, MacOS and Windows or any OS with Python installed.

 # Use case
-This app is intnded for traders (mainly stocks and cryptocurrency traders) that need a tool to manage their risk.
+This app is intnded for traders (mainly stocks and cryptocurrency traders) to manage their risk.
 It is optimized for quick data entry, and quick copy/paste from/into the app.
 You can navigate through the app using keyboard.
 Just use tab and arrow up/down keys to move between text fields quickly.

 # Download